The participants for the 2021 scheme have now been selected.

 - Willingness to abide by compliance procedures relevant to this specialised area.

-Full information is available in the application pack upon request through the above form.
+Full information is available in the application pack upon request.

 There is no cost to joining the scheme.
 Clinigen will provide the educational resources and opportunities to network and access peer support at no cost to fellows.
 Clinigen will also cover expenses, travel and accommodation for any face-to-face elements of the scheme (as applicable under restrictions).